project-flogo/catalystml-flogo/README.md

 1) An example of Golang code that includes CatalystML within a Flogo template that includes triggers and flows is located [here](https://github.com/project-flogo/catalystml-flogo/tree/master/examples/golangWithTrigger).

-2) Raw Golang code (without Trigger) [Here](https://github.com/project-flogo/catalystml-flogo/tree/master/examples/golangWOTrigger) is an example of using CatalystML in Golang using the CatalystML action as a function.
+2) [Here](https://github.com/project-flogo/catalystml-flogo/tree/master/examples/golangWOTrigger) is an example of using CatalystML in Golang using the CatalystML action as a function.